filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 rm -r pacts/*.json
 ```

 - Run `consumer` tests.
-This time include `pactflow` marker to run only a subset of tests,
+This time, include `pactflow` marker to run only a subset of tests,
-  since PactFlow free tier has a limit of 5 integrations.
+  since the PactFlow free tier has a limit of 5 integrations.

 ```bash
 poetry run pytest -m "consumer and pactflow"